 I use MINDFULNESS techniques where appropriate.
 I have in a sense a toolbox of techniques to use as and where appropriate with clients.
 I am a down to earth and practical person using skills from a broad wealth of training.

 Unconditional positive regard, respect, empathy and genuineness are at the core of the work I do with clients and I emphasise that YOU ARE A UNIQUE PERSON.
 I assist you to explore your potential and solutions to problems in a way which is right for YOU.

-A former volunteer support worker helping women and children to escape from violent or cruel relationships, I have used Transactional Analysis since the 1970's but much of my training has been in the Person Centred also knnonw as Client Centred Rogerian approach, although I have also studied Cognitive Psychology at university and Cognitive Behavioural Therapy (CBT) comparing it to the Psychodynamic and Person Centred approaches, as well as Stress Management using CBT and psycho-neuroscience.
+A former volunteer support worker helping women and children to escape from violent or cruel relationships, I have used aspects of Transactional Analysis for years, but much of my training has been in the Person Centred also known as Client Centred Rogerian approach, and Cognitive Psychology at university and Cognitive Behavioural Therapy (CBT) comparing it to the Psychodynamic and Person Centred approaches, as well as Stress Management using CBT and psycho-neuroscience.

 Research evaluated innovative techniques from the family therapy systemic approach are very useful for empowering for clients, for both individuals, couples and families.

 Neuro-Linguistic Programming (NLP) techniques I have found have a wide range of uses.
 These help you to connect with visualisation and or creating associations with sounds and a sense of touch to feelings, transforming negative or unhelpful thoughts and feelings to positive ones.

 Stress Management techniques can be used in combination with other approaches to help you to bring about change.
 I can bring you the benefits of managing stress as taught to me by one of the world's foremost authorities on the subject, Professor Stephen Palmer a clinical psychologist using a CBT (Cognitive Behavioural Therapy) approach.
 Helping clients to set and to empower them to achieve their goals, I also provide LIFECOACHING.